 The specials are each one-hour long and follow our standard program clock.

-The specials are distributed to public radio stations by PRX.
-Each special can be purchased by stations at a cost of 270 PRX points.
+The specials are distributed to public radio stations by the PRX Exchange.
+Each special can be purchased by stations at a cost of 270 PRX Exchange points.

 Please contact us if you would like additional information or have any further questions about airing these specials.